nishanthujire/Redux-Thunk/README.md

-Redux Toolkit using persistent storage and saga middleware example
+using Redux-thunk as an middleware example (redux toolkit)